LoopKit/loopdocs/docs/version/development.md

 * The `update_dev_to_M.m.#` is where the next version of dev is tested before becoming part of `dev` and later being released as `main`
 * The branches starting with `feat/` have one or more special features, like support for new pumps, CGM or the new universal pump manager for all types of Omnipods

 The graphic below shows the `main` and `dev` branches along with some feature branches and an update branch.

-TO-DO - update this graphic
+This is a snapshot in time and no longer reflects the current status.
+Always check [Table of Active Branches](#table-of-active-branches).

 > ![Active branches for LoopWorkspace](img/loop-development-branches.png ){width="750"}
 {align="center"}